timrdf/plunk/instances/web-directories/readme.md

 [pml-pointers.ttl](https://github.com/timrdf/plunk/blob/master/instances/web-directories/manual/pml-pointers.ttl) lists the web directories that can be crawled with `2source.sh`.
-* This is maintained by humans.
+It is maintained by humans.

 `./2source.sh` will show the `wget` commands that it will use to mirror web directories (into `source/`).
 For example,